EDUCBA Logo

 combine cells example 1.6

-• Combine cells in excel with static Text.
+• Combine cells in Excel with static Text.

 combine cells example 1.7

-This is the result of combined cells with static Text, which is shown below
+This is the result of combined cells with static Text, which is shown below.

 combine cells example 1.8

-• Combining date and text
+• Combining data and text

 combine cells example 1.9